 Apply a twist to the wavevector grid.
-The twist is an ndim-dimensional vector in units of $2\pi$ .
-The twist angle should be within the first Brillouin zone, and hence the components should be between -0.5 and +0.5.
+The twist is an ndim-dimensional vector in terms of the reciprocal lattice vectors.
+The twist angle is chosen to be within the primitive reciprocal cell, and hence the components should be between -0.5 and +0.5.